MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-TransportConfig.md

 ```

 ### -InternalDsnSendHtml
-!!!
-Exchange Server 2010

-The InternalDsnSendHtml parameter specifies whether internal DSN messages should be sent by using HTML or whether messages should be sent in plain text.
-The default is $true.

-!!!
-Exchange Server 2013, Exchange Server 2016, Exchange Online

 The InternalDsnSendHtml parameter specifies whether internal DSN messages should be sent by using HTML or whether messages should be sent in plain text.
 Valid input for this parameter is $true or $false.
 The default is $true.

 ```yaml
 Type: $true | $false